 For an established business, there will always be a cash balance (assuming the business has surplus cash).
 The value of the opening balance can be found on the latest available balance sheet.
 The figure to use is the total of the amounts shown under the headings cash, petty cash, on demand deposits with the bank or any other cash related amounts.

 Startup Business Plan

 The figure to use for the cash opening balance is the cash value shown under the heading opening balance sheet in the calculator.
-This is effectively the amount of cash the business has decided it needs available when it starts trading, and is funded from the opening debt and equity injections.
+This is effectively the amount of cash the business has decided it needs available when it starts trading.
+The balance is funded from the opening debt and equity injections.

-Having entered the cash opening balance, the template calculates the cash at the end of each subsequent year by adding the cash flow for the year taken from the cash flow statement.
+Having entered the opening balance, the template calculates the balance at the end of each subsequent year.
+It does this using the following formula.

 What’s the Next Step?